officedrone/Local-AI-Assistant/README.md

 1. Install an LLM service provider such as [LM Studio](https://lmstudio.ai/) if you haven't already
 2. Start the servce and host your model on the network
 3. Install the extension in your VS Code
+4. Launch the extension from status bar button (bottom left) or by using the keyboard shortcut CTRL + ALT + SHIFT + C
-4. From the main UI, set up the URL, API Type (OpenAPI-compatible vs Ollama), and the model you want to use.
+5. From the main UI, set up the URL, API Type (OpenAPI-compatible vs Ollama), and the model you want to use.
-5. (Optional) Add an API key or specify a model if your service requires them
+6. (Optional) Add an API key or specify a model if your service requires them

    ![URL setup demo](./media/readme-setup.gif)